 While a spinal cord injury can cause neuropathic pain that may be centered on the wrists, it is important to rule out other potential causes before concluding that it is due to spinal cord injury.
 It’s always best to discuss these issues with your doctor.

 Why is my bladder no longer working after my spinal cord injury?

-Urinary and bowel issues are not uncommon after a spinal cord injury.
+Neurogenic bladder and bowel issues are not uncommon after a spinal cord injury.
 Spinal cord injuries often damage the nerves that control the bladder and bowels.
-Sometimes, this results in an excitable or spastic bladder, or the bladder may be fully retentive.
+Sometimes, this results in an excitable or spastic bladder.
+This can cause dribbling or urinary incontinence.
+Others may experience total bladder retention.

 A normal reflex of the bladder is to expand when it is filled with urine, and then when you are ready to use the bathroom, the sphincter of the bladder relaxes to allow the urine to flow out.

 With a spinal cord injury, the bladder may be full, but the sphincter does not relax.
 If the urine isn’t drained, this can cause the pressure inside the bladder to rise, which can even force urine to go back up into the ureters, which are the tubes that flow from the kidneys into the bladder.

-A bladder that cannot release urine normally on its own can cause infections and complications, so one option to treat this issue is intermittent catheterization.
-During intermittent catheterization, a sterile catheter is inserted (most typically through the urethra or a surgically-created stoma) to drain the bladder.
+A bladder that cannot release urine normally on its own can cause infections and complications.
+One option to treat this issue is intermittent catheterization (the use of sterile intermittent catheter supplies to drain the bladder).
+During intermittent catheterization, a sterile catheter is inserted (most typically through the urethra or a surgically-created stoma) to drain urine.
 Once finished, the catheter can be disposed of.

 Because Foley catheters, also known as indwelling catheters, stay placed in the bladder for long periods of time, this may cause urinary tract and bladder infections.